 In terms of how the general expectations have been met so far, 56 percent claimed they are satisfied.
 25 percent even went this far and picked the answer “Absolutely, 100% or almost so met”, while 6 percent admitted they had expected much better results.
 It is interesting to note that another 6 percent said they are quite satisfied but already know this is going to be more expensive in the long run.
 Yet at the same time, it was somewhat a relief to see that no one said that moving to the cloud was a complete waste of time and money:-)

 Based on the results of the survey, increased business agility was the top benefit expected from moving to the cloud — 63 percent of our respondents picked this point.
 The second place is shared between enabling innovation and reducing IT complexity (each was chosen by 56 percent of respondents).
 The third place was equally shared by improving IT team efficiency and reducing IT costs (36 percent each).
-The rest of the expected benefits was distributed as follows:

 - Increased competitive advantage — 31 percent

 - Less up-front costs — 6 percent